 The name of the research museum, Xinatli, is based on the terms Xinachtli from the Nahua language and describes the moment in which a seed germinates, growing into its life-giving form.
 The phrase symbolizes creation and honors the potential for metamorphosis.
-What is a seed other than light, earth and possibility transformed through relationship?
-Could we start with the idea of a museum and become a school?
+What is a seed other than light and earth transformed through relationship?

-The first designs include a newly arranged stepped pyramid housing the main exhibition areas, along with several art pavilions and a terrestrial institute operated by scientists.
+Xinatli is an artistic initiative working for greater eco-social equity around the construction of a museum.
+The first designs of Xinatli include a newly arranged stepped pyramid housing exhibition areas, along with art pavilions and a terrestrial institute operated by scientists.

-Each of the complex’s facilities is designed to explore the ‘pluriverse’ of life within biodiversity and human communities and carry this knowledge forward in art and research.
+Each of the complex’s facilities is designed to learn from the pluriverse of life within biodiversity and human communities and carry this knowledge forward in art and research.

-Xinatli is grounded in the decision to contribute to an urgent climate change within the mind, utilizing art and aesthetic perception, an ecologically oriented way of building, and a cultural engagement with the other to help preserve the permanence of all life on our planet.
+Cultural institutions are part of a discursive negotiation - and never neutral.
+Xinatli is grounded in the decision to contribute to an urgent climate change within the mind, utilizing art and aesthetic perception, an ecologically oriented way of building, and a cultural engagement with each other to help preserve the permanence of all life on our planet.

 Fernanda Raíz, founder of Xinatli

-Dedicated to the exploration of all living things and beings and their entanglement with one another, Xinatli intends to provide a powerful counterweight to sectoral perspectivism and the exhaustion of nature as a resource.
+Every living being exists because all others exist.
+Dedicated to the dignity of all living things and beings and their entanglement with one another, Xinatli intends to provide a powerful counterweight to sectoral perspectivism and the exhaustion of nature as a resource.

-Architecture by Estudio Juiñi and Studio Viktor Sørless ∞ First renderings by bloomimages
+Architecture by Estudio Juiñi and Studio Viktor Sørless.
+Renders by bloomimages.
+CC-BY-SA

-Artistically, Xinatli tries to promote national and international artistic positions, especially works that address the threatening finitude of our planet, create ecological awareness, or fruitfully engage with the relationships humans, animals, and plants share.
+Artistically, Xinatli will try to promote positions, especially works that address the threatening finitude of our planet, create ecological awareness, or fruitfully engage with the relationships humans, animals, and plants share.

 Respecting the validity of artistic production from all parts of the world requires recognition of ownership: Xinatli advocates for the restitution of art and cultural goods originating from colonial contexts.

-A different reality is possible.
-A reality in which we no longer live against earth, but as part of it.
+A more compassionate relationship with the world is possible.
+A world in which we no longer live against earth, but as part of it.
 In order to arrive at this destination, a less self-centered and more earth-centered world view is needed.

-Xinatli wants to use the attention around the project to create awareness for crucial discourses and cultivate a growing number of collective platforms for people, thinkers, and difference-makers who extend a vision of life in an infinitely entangled world.
+Xinatli wants to use the attention around the project to create awareness for crucial discourses and cultivate a growing number of collective platforms for people and non human beings who extend a vision of life in an infinitely entangled world.

 xinatli – museo de investigación artística